werfyg/astar-docs/docs/user-guides/dex.md

 To buy ASTR, you need to have other assets which you can use to swap.
 One way to do that is to bridge your Ethereum assets such as wETH, USDT and USDC to Astar Network.

 1. Go to <http://app.arthswap.org/#/swap>
-2. Click on “Bridge” and you will be taken to <https://cbridge.celer.network/#/transfer>
+2. Click on “Bridge” and you will be directed to <https://cbridge.celer.network/#/transfer>
 3. Go to “Transfer”, select “From Ethereum” and “To Astar” and connect Metamask.
 4. Select the asset that you would like to bridge e.g USDT.
 5. Click “Transfer” and you will have USDT on Astar Network.